British undergraduate degree classification: Aegrotat

 An aegrotat (/'iːgroʊtæt/; from Latin aegrotat 'he/she is ill') degree is an honours or ordinary degree without classification, awarded to a candidate who was unable to undertake their exams due to illness or even death, under the presumption that, had they completed those exams, they would have satisfied the standard required for that degree.
-Aegrotat degrees are often qualified with an appended '(aegrotat)'.
+Aegrotat degrees are often qualified with an appended "(aegrotat)".
 Following the introduction of new regulations regarding mitigating circumstances, aegrotat degrees are less commonly awarded.

-Inter doctrinae prioris
+Incorporation of prior learning

 Degrees may be granted which incorporate prior learning, such as by means of CATS points transfer.
 Where the substance of incorporated credit exceeds a given threshold, the granting institution may be unable to grade sufficient work to award a degree classification.
 Any degree granted may then be unclassified.

 Variations in classification

-At the University of Cambridge, undergraduate Tripos examinations are split into one or more Parts, which span either one or two years.
-Each student receives a formal classification for each Part (i.e. Class I, II.i, II.ii, or III).
-Until October 2020, officially a grade simply existed for every Part of the degree, not for the overall degree.
-For students beginning their course of study from October 2020, a final class is awarded across the course of study, according to an algorithm determined by the Tripos.
+At the University of Cambridge, undergraduate tripos examinations are split into one or more parts, which span either one or two years.
+Each student receives a formal classification for each part (i.e., class I, II.i, II.ii, or III).
+Until October 2020, officially a grade simply existed for every part of the degree, not for the overall degree.
+For students beginning their course of study from October 2020, a final class is awarded across the course of study, according to an algorithm determined by the tripos.
+Attaining first-class honours in two parts culminates in graduating with a "double first".
+It is possible in some triposes to be awarded a "starred first", for examination scripts that "consistently exhibit the qualities of first class answers to an exceptional degree".
+Some Cambridge alumni who achieved firsts in three parts of the tripos are described by their colleges and others as having achieved a "triple first".

-At the University of Oxford, a formal degree Class is given, and this is typically based on the final examinations.
-In Oxford, examinations for Prelims or Honour Moderations are also undertaken in first/second year, but these results do not typically affect the final degree classification.
-Until the 1970s, the four honours divisions in Oxford's moderations and final examinations were named first, second, third and fourth class, but eventually Oxford gave in and adopted the numbering used by other English universities.
+At the University of Oxford, a formal degree class is awarded, typically based on the final examinations.
+Examinations for prelims or honour moderations are also undertaken in the first or second year, but their results do not typically affect the final degree classification.
+Until the 1970s, the four honours divisions in Oxford's moderations and final examinations were named first, second, third and fourth class, but from the 1970s onwards, Oxford began to adopt the classification system used by other British universities.